Diya-Veerbhan/COA/COA1.md

 ## Types of addressing modes
 1. Implied mode  :
    data is the part of instruction.
 Zero address instruction are designed with implied addressing mode.
-   Opcode Data
+   Opcode | Data

-2. Immediate addressing mode: data is present in address field of instruction Opcode Address(-> Data stored)
+2. Immediate addressing mode: data is present in address field of instruction
+  Opcode Address(-> Data stored)
+Example:  MOV AL, 35H
+(move the data 35H into AL register)

-3. Register mode
+4. Register mode
   Opcode REgister (->Stores effective address -> data stored at this address)

-4. Auto Indexed (increment mode)
+5. Auto Indexed (increment mode)
    Effective address of the operand is the contents of a register specified in the instruction.
    After accessing the operand, the contents of this register are automatically incremented to point to the next consecutive memory location.(R1)+.
 Here one register reference, one memory